jthompson0376/Enviro-Safe-Dir/README.md

 +++ Contact envirosafeofficiall@protonmail.com +++ for requersts , comments , or questions through enviro safe ,
 Alternatively on my email jnowtxtnownow@gmail.com.
 Thank you , and happy enviro saving !

+      I will also attatch a long and detailed letter explaining more of enviro safe , feel free to read as you wish !